rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 The illative is not compatible with the definite singular declension.
-Information to the contrary is provided by Râbov (1935) kudo+zońt́ house_N+ILL.DEF.SG ‘into the house’, but perhaps this is merely a hypercorrect form of the Alatyr'-dialect 2SG possessor index, which would be kudo+z+ont house_N+ILL+POSS- 2SG ‘into your house’ (note the absence of palatalization on the 2SG marker).
+Information to the contrary is provided by Râbov (1935) kudo+zońt́ house_N+ILL.DEF.SG ‘into the house’, but perhaps this is merely a hypercorrect form of the Alatyrʹ-dialect 2SG possessor index, which would be kudo+z+ont house_N+ILL+POSS- 2SG ‘into your house’ (note the absence of palatalization on the 2SG marker).
 Table 4.13